vivekssharma07/api-library/README.md

 ## Unit tests

 Configure the unit tests config before running the unit tests.
-The tests fire real API requests to a Mautic instance.
+The tests fire real API requests to a Leadsengage instance.

 1. Copy `/tests/local.config.php.dist` to `/tests/local.config.php`.
 2. Open the API tester in the browser like http://localhost/api-library/apitester/index.php
-3. Fill in the URL of your Mautic instance.
+3. Fill in the URL of your Leadsengage instance.
 4. Click Submit to store the URL to the session.
 5. Fill in one of the OAuth credentials and authorize.
 6. Open the $_SESSION array and copy the 'access_token' to the local.config.php file.